Watch our informational video to learn more about Financial Reality Fairs brought to you by Vermont’s Credit Unions

 Why do we think Financial Reality Fairs are a valuable resource for Vermont’s high schools?

 The lack of financial literacy within our youth population is a growing problem.
 Although not alone among other states, Vermont is doing a poor job overall at educating students and preparing them to make smart financial decisions in the real world.
-In fact, according to the Vermont Financial Literacy Action Plan, roughly 10% (seven out of the 65) high schools in our state have a financial literacy graduation requirement.
-And in a nation-wide report card from the Champlain College Center for Financial Literacy, Vermont received a “D” grade for its state-level improvement efforts.
+In a nation-wide report card from the Champlain College Center for Financial Literacy, Vermont received a “D” grade for its state-level improvement efforts.
 Vermont credit unions believe that by cooperatively working together with high schools and teachers, we can (and must ) do better for the youth population of our great state.

 Ready to talk with someone about holding your own Financial Reality Fair in Vermont?